Create Automated CI/CD Builds Using GitHub Actions and DockerHub

 - Basic knowledge of how to use GitHub.

-- Familiarity with YAML file.
+- Familiarity editing YAML files.

 Creating the Application and a Dockerfile to Build the Application Image